 The project has been under construction in various areas since 2013.
 The third segment of the project began construction in April 2016, and involves building an HOV lane in both directions between SR-57 and Citrus Street.
 This project is estimated to be complete by summer 2021.

 Until then, local drivers will have to deal with some travel disruptions associated with traffic in the area.
-Here are a few of the most frequently asked questions we receive about the project from our customers who come in for auto body repair in Walnut, CA.
+Here are a few of the most frequently asked questions we receive about the project from our customers who comes on Pet’s auto repair shop.

 Q: Do I have to worry about freeway closures?